Posted February 6, 2023 by Nels Numan ‐ 3 min read

 ServiceController is responsible for providing a specific function and orchestrates the data flow of one or more underlying child processes through the I/O stream of the server’s operating system.

 We implemented several services including speech-to-text, image synthesis, conversational text synthesis, file server, and text-to-speech.
-The addition of new services and the creation of applications will be described in the documentation of the upcoming release of the Ubiq-Genie source code.
+The addition of new services and the creation of applications is described on a page in the Ubiq-Genie GitHub repo.

 Prototype 1: Texture Generation